Vitamin D receptors are in every cell of our body. Over 80 metabolic processes are dependent on it.

-Opiate Dependent patients are more likely to develop Vitamin deficiency due to low digest absorption and poor nutrition.
+Opiate Dependent patients are more likely to develop Vitamin deficiency due to low digestive absorption and poor nutrition.

-Opiate dependent patients should have vitamin screen levels checked along with other general assessment, several times a year.
+Opiate dependent patients should have vitamin levels checked along with other general assessments several times a year.

 Assessment and treatment are relatively simple and inexpensive.

-Under the guidance of a physician, an appropriate repletion regimen can then be devised.
+Under the guidance of a physician, an appropriate replenishment regimen can then be devised.
 Because it is a natural substance and not a drug, Vitamin D is readily available and inexpensive for patients.
-I’ve included a chart below for patients who prefer to receive their Vitamin D levels from the foods they eat – this is also an effective way to supplement.
+I’ve included a chart below for patients who prefer to receive their Vitamin D levels from the foods they eat as this is also an effective way to supplement their Vitamin D intake.

-In addition to the benefits of strong muscles and bones, Vitamin D plays important roles in the immune system, helping to fight inflammation and certain types of cancer.
+In addition to the benefits of strong muscles and bones, Vitamin D plays an important role in the immune system, helping to fight inflammation and some types of cancer.

-I, myself, have treated several patients with a false diagnosis of Fibromyalgia due to “chronic pain” as a result from inadequate vitamin D levels.
+I, myself, have treated several patients with a false diagnosis of Fibromyalgia due to “chronic pain” as a result of inadequate vitamin D levels.